 - Your lead-in should excite the editor.

 Your query letter should be specific

-- Keep your query letter to a single page in length.
+- Keep your query letter concise.

 - Lay out exactly what you intend to include and exclude from your article.

 - Give a proposed article length.
-Round to the nearest 100 for under 2000 words and to nearest 500 for articles over that length.
+Round to the nearest 100 for under 2000 words and to the nearest 500 for articles over that length.
 The length should be appropriate for that publication.

 - Identify which section of the publication you believe your article fits within.